philc/book-notes/four thousand weeks - oliver burkeman.md

     vulnerabilities, its extreme brevity, and our limited influence over how it unfolds, is the only one we'll get a shot at."
   * We mentally fight so that we don't have to feel constrained by reality.
-It's a form of neurosis and escapsism.
+It's a form of neurosis and escapism.
   * He argues that for most, increasing one's productivity is just a form of avoidance, to maintain hope that we can do all that we desire and won't face painful constraints of reality.
-    * (I wonder if maintaining hope of achieving all the things, while unrealistic, is actually a useful mindset for bieng ambitious and for "striving well."
+    * (I wonder if maintaining hope of achieving all the things, while unrealistic, is actually a useful mindset for being ambitious and for "striving well."
 I.e. aim for perfection so that you can achieve and be happy with "pretty good.")
-  * "Most of us seek a specifically individualistic kind of mastery over time --our culture's ideal is that you alone should control your schedule, doing whatever you prefer, whenever you want -- because it's scary to confront the truth that almost everything worth doing, from marriage and parenting to business or politics, depends on cooperating with others,a nd therefore on exposing yourself to the emotional uncertainties of relationships."
+  * "Most of us seek a specifically individualistic kind of mastery over time -- our culture's ideal is that you alone should control your schedule, doing whatever you prefer, whenever you want -- because it's scary to confront the truth that almost everything worth doing, from marriage and parenting to business or politics, depends on cooperating with others, and therefore on exposing yourself to the emotional uncertainties of relationships."
   * (Related from 37 signals: FOMO vs. JOMO - joy of missing out)
   * "Freedom, sometimes, is to be found not in achieving greater sovereignty over your own schedule but in